 In a scenario when you are blind tasting a wine, you would use this moment to attempt to guess what the wine it is that you’re tasting.
 Try hosting your own private blind tasting to hone your skills.

-By activating our brains when we taste, we alter the way we consume.
-This, my friends, is a very good thing.
+By activating our brains when we taste, we alter how we consume.
+Overall, my friends, is a very good thing.